Diophantine Geometry over Groups VIII: Stability

-Since our procedure is a locally finite branching process, if it doesn't terminate it must contain an infinite path.
-Since the construction of the resolutions and the anvils we use is identical to the construction used in the sieve procedure, proposition 26 in [Se6] remains valid, i.e., given an infinite path of our procedure, for each positive integer $m$, there exists a step $n_m$ and width $d_m$, so that the sculpted and penetrated sculpted resolutions of width $d_m$ at step $n_m$ are all eventual (i.e., they do not change along the rest of the infinite path), and the number of $n_m$ sculpted resolutions of width $d_m$, $sc(n_m,d_m)$, satisfies: $sc(n_m,d_m)=m$.
+Since the construction of the resolutions and the anvils that we use is identical to the construction that is used in the sieve procedure, proposition 26 in [Se6] remains valid, i.e., given an infinite path of our procedure, for each positive integer $m$, there exists a step $n_m$ and width $d_m$, so that the sculpted and penetrated sculpted resolutions of width $d_m$ at step $n_m$ are all eventual (i.e., they do not change along the rest of the infinite path), and the number of $n_m$ sculpted resolutions of width $d_m$, $sc(n_m,d_m)$, satisfies: $sc(n_m,d_m)=m$.

-Therefore, as in theorem 27 in [Se6], to conclude the proof of theorem 2.2, i.e., to prove the termination of the procedure for the construction of the diagram associated with a Diophantine set after finitely many steps, we need to show the existence of a global bound on the number of eventual sculpted resolutions of the same width that are associated with the anvils along an infinite path of the procedure.
+Therefore, as in theorem 27 in [Se6], to conclude the proof of theorem 2.2, i.e., to prove the termination of the procedure for the construction of the diagram that is associated with a Diophantine set after finitely many steps, we need to show the existence of a global bound on the number of eventual sculpted resolutions of the same width that are associated with the anvils along an infinite path of the procedure.

-Our approach towards obtaining a bound on the number of eventual sculpted resolutions with the same width along an infinite path of the procedure, is essentially identical to the one used to prove theorem 27 in [Se6], and is based on the argument that was used to obtain a bound on the number of rigid and strictly solid families of solutions (with respect to a given covering closure) of rigid and solid limit groups, presented in the first two sections of [Se3] (theorems 2.5,2.9 and 2.13 in [Se3]).
+Our approach towards obtaining a bound on the number of eventual sculpted resolutions with the same width along an infinite path of the procedure, is essentially identical to the one that is used to prove theorem 27 in [Se6], and is based on the argument that was used to obtain a bound on the number of rigid and strictly solid families of values of rigid and solid limit groups, that is presented in the first two sections of [Se3] (theorems 2.5,2.9 and 2.13 in [Se3]).